-Using video conferencing through Zoom and other safe computer applications, and also over the phone, we can consult with and care for your family, even if you don’t come to the office.
-Virtual visits are easy, and work just like face-to-face visits with your provider!
+Using video conferencing through Zoom and other safe computer applications, we can consult with and care for your family, even if you don’t come to the office.
+Virtual visits are easy, and work just like in-person visits with your provider!
 They can be done from any tablet, phone, laptop or computer as long as the device has a camera and microphone.
 You can see and hear your provider and they can see and hear you.
 You can talk about your symptoms, get a prescription or a diagnosis just as if you were at the office.

 Simply contact us at (207)404-8100 to schedule your virtual appointment today!

 Telehealth Resource Documents